 Shelby Moneer, MS, CHES

 Shelby holds a bachelor's degree in Exercise Science and a master's degree in Health Education.
-Her previous experience was in the non-profit development and implementation of tobacco-related education, prevention, and treatment strategies in the Florida Panhandle.
-She was a collegiate volleyball and softball player and continued playing beach volleyball whenever she can.
+Her previous experience was in the non-profit development, implementation and assessment of tobacco-related education, prevention and treatment strategies in the Florida Panhandle.
+She was a collegiate volleyball and softball player and continues playing beach volleyball whenever she can.
 Shelby and her husband, have a 4 year old daughter and live in St. Louis, MO.
 They enjoy playing and watching sports, spending time outdoors and being surrounded with friends and family.

 Sara Selig, MD